kathrynwilkinson/E-Commerce-Routing/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.
-For more information, please visit: [Apache Explained](https://choosealicense.com/licenses/apache-2.0/)
+For more information, please visit: [MIT Explained](https://choosealicense.com/licenses/mit/)

 &copy; 2021 k.wilkinson